-Cash and cash equivalents decreased \$315.9 million to \$2.0 billion at December 31, 2021, from \$2.3 billion at December 31, 2020.
-Operating activities provided cash of \$872.1 million primarily due to net income recognized in 2021 adjusted for non-cash activities and an increase in operating liabilities, net of liabilities assumed, partially offset by an increase in assets, net of assets acquired.
-Investing activities used cash of \$7.0 billion due to the growth of the loan portfolio, investment securities purchases, fixed asset purchases, and cash used to fund acquisitions, partially offset by proceeds from the sale and maturity of securities in our investment portfolio.
-Financing activities provided cash of \$5.8 billion primarily due to an increase in bank deposits and proceeds from preferred stock issuance, partially offset by repurchases of our common stock, the redemption of our Series A preferred stock, tax payments related to shares withheld for stock-based compensation, and dividends paid on our common and preferred stock.
+Cash and cash equivalents increased \$236.7 million to \$2.2 billion at December 31, 2022, from \$2.0 billion at December 31, 2021.
+Operating activities provided cash of \$1.2 billion primarily due to net income recognized in 2022 adjusted for non-cash activities.
+Investing activities used cash of \$4.3 billion due to the growth of the loan portfolio, investment securities purchases, fixed asset purchases, and cash used to fund acquisitions, partially offset by proceeds from the sale and maturity of securities in our investment portfolio.
+Financing activities provided cash of \$3.2 billion primarily due to an increase in bank deposits, partially offset by dividends paid on our common and preferred stock, repurchases of our common stock, and tax payments related to shares withheld for stock-based compensation.